Local Development Environment Setup

 Introduction

-f servers: These host your benches (f is for Frappe Apps)
+f servers: These host your bench (f is for Frappe Apps)

 m servers: These host the database (m is for MariaDB)